Welcome to Southwest Housesurveys

-House Surveys are specialist pre-purchase surveyors with over three decades of experience serving clients in Bristol, Swindon, South Wales and the surrounding area.
-We utilise our expertise and wealth of experience in the industry to provide accurate surveys on both residential and commercial properties.
+Southwest Housesurveys are specialist pre-purchase surveyors with over three decades of experience serving clients in Bristol, Swindon, South Wales and the surrounding area.
+At Housesurveys we utilise our wealth of experience in the property survey industry to provide accurate property surveys for both residential and commercial buyers.

-As building surveyors with over 30 years of professional experience, House Surveys are capable of conducting thorough and meticulous surveys that can pinpoint any outstanding issues a property may have.
+As building surveyors with over 30 years of professional experience, Southwest Housesurveys are expert chartered surveyors who excel at conducting thorough and meticulous home surveys that can pinpoint any outstanding issues a property may have.

-We adhere to the strict guidelines as set down by the Royal Institute of Chartered Accountants (RICS), which guarantees your peace of mind that every aspect of a property will be explored in great detail.
-We strive to carry out our surveys within three days of being contacted and aim to submit our detailed reports within a week
+We adhere to the strict guidelines as set down by the Royal Institute of Chartered Accountants (RICS), which guarantees your peace of mind that every aspect of a property will be explored in minute detail.
+We strive to carry out our surveys within three days of initial enquiry and aim to submit our detailed property reports within a week of completion.

 Why choose us for your home survey?

-We can carry out Home-Buyers Surveys & Valuations on most properties, more detailed Building Surveys on most properties, more detailed Building Surveys on properties that are old or have been altered, or limited inspections to discuss specific defects.
-Please refer to the attached web-pages for details of the type of surveys available and how to select the appropriate type for your proposed purchase.
+We are chartered surveyors that can carry out Home-Buyers Surveys & Valuations on most properties, more detailed Building Surveys on most properties, more detailed Building Surveys on properties that are old or have been altered, or limited house inspections to discuss specific defects.
+Please refer to the attached web pages for details of the type of surveys available and how to select the appropriate type for your proposed purchase.

 How do we charge for a home survey?

 Fees are by prior agreement, based upon the size, age and location of the property.

 Fees quoted are fixed, include vat and are not subject to the addition of extras.
 We will make the inspection as soon as possible and your report will be released on receipt of your payment.
 Complete our enquiry form today.